 From Deion Sanders and Bo Jackson, to recent double threats such as Kyler Murray and Tim Tebow, we've seen plenty.
-Even Baseball Hall of Famers such as Bob Gibson and Tom Glavine and Tony Gwynn had success in other sports.
+Baseball Hall of Famers such as Bob Gibson and Tom Glavine and Tony Gwynn had success in other sports.
 You could even include Mookie Betts, who has proven he can hold his own against the best bowlers in the world.

 RECENT TWO-SPORT STARS